RETT SYNDROME PANEL

 CDKL5, FOXG1, MECP2

-The disorder is caused by pathogenic variants in the MECP2 gene that encodes a protein involved in the regulation of gene expression by methylation.
-The severity of the disorder is influenced by the pattern of X inactivation and the type of variant.
-Most pathogenic variants arise de novo resulting in a low risk of recurrence.
-In rare cases, the pathogenic variant is already present in combination with a non-random X-inactivation in the clinically inconspicuous mother, so that a diagnosis can be made in the mother of an affected child.
-Since germ cell mosaics have been observed in isolated cases, prenatal diagnosis may also be appropriate in the absence of maternal variant detection.
-Pathogenic variants in the CDKL5 gene have been found in a few patients with a non-classical form of Rett syndrome with early-onset seizures (Rett syndrome, atypical).
+The disease is caused by pathogenic variants in the MECP2 gene, which codes for a protein involved in the regulation of gene expression through methylation.
+The severity of the disease is influenced by the pattern of X inactivation and the type of mutation.
+Most pathogenic variants arise de novo, so the risk of recurrence is low.
+In rare cases, the pathogenic mutation is already present in combination with non-random X inactivation in the asymptomatic mother, so that diagnosis can be made in the mother of an affected child.
+Since germ cell mosaicism has also been observed in individual cases, prenatal diagnosis may also be indicated in the absence of maternal mutation evidence.

 References